Vida Ghahremani: Early life and education

 Vida Ghahremani was born 12 June 1936 in Tehran.
 She began acting in films as a teenager, under the mentorship and influence of Khan Baba Motazedi.
 Her earliest work was in 1955 in Crossroad of Events (Chahar Rah-e Havades); followed by a 1958 film called Storm in Our Time (Toofan dar Shahr-e Ma).
 She was known for the first romantic kiss to be portrayed in Iranian cinema, when she played opposite to Naser Malek Motiei in Crossroad of Events (1955).
 She was just a teenager around 16 or 17 years old during the filming of the first kiss. and as a result she was expelled from Shahdokht High School during her final year.

 After receiving her degree in Early Childhood Development, she worked at Institute for the Intellectual Development of Children and Young Adults, Tehran.
-In the 1960s, Ghahremani and her husband David Yeghiazarian opened the in Tehran, a music venue and coffeehouse; which became a source of material for her later writings and theater work.
+In the 1960s, Ghahremani and her husband David Yeghiazarian opened the Cafe Kuchini in Tehran, a music venue and coffeehouse; which became a source of material for her later writings and theater work.
 She was the mother of three children.